 What’s more, some higher-powered front-drive cars suffer from an engineering malady known as torque steer, which tends to yank a vehicle to one side or another under heavy acceleration.
 Modern suspension engineering has minimized this unsettling trait, though it can still be pronounced on some front-drive models packing, say, 300 or more horsepower.
 That’s why many front-drive cars with larger and/or more powerful engines offer all-wheel drive as either optional or standard equipment.

-Again, we’ll explain how AWD affects a vehicle’s performance in a separate post.
+Again, we’ll explain differences between 4WD and AWD in a separate post.